-As CDC Denies Banning Words, HRC Projects Disputed Terms On Trump's D.C.
+CDC Denies Banning Words; Rights Group Projects Disputed Terms Onto Trump D.C.
 Hotel

 "I understand that confusion arose from a staff-level discussion at a routine meeting about how to present CDC's budget," Fitzgerald wrote in her statement.
 "It was never intended as overall guidance for how we describe and conduct CDC's work."

-The Union of Concerned Scientists notes that, even if the meeting was accurately described to the Post, "it is unclear whether the directive came from Trump administration officials or from career staff self-censoring to avoid falling into political traps."
+The Union of Concerned Scientists notes that even if the meeting was accurately described to the Post, "it is unclear whether the directive came from Trump administration officials or from career staff self-censoring to avoid falling into political traps."

 "Career staff at government agencies often modify language to stop their work from being politicized," the organization notes.
 "Yet there's a fine line between necessary self-preservation and needless self-censorship."

-Last month NPR's Rebecca Hersher reported on scientists who study climate appearing to self-censor under the Trump administration, reducing references to "climate change" and relying more on phrases like "extreme weather."
+Last month, NPR's Rebecca Hersher reported that scientists who study climate appear to self-censoring under the Trump administration, reducing references to "climate change" and relying more on phrases like "extreme weather."

-Becky reported:
+Rebecca reported:

 "The change in language appears to be driven in part by the Trump administration's open hostility to the topic of climate change.
 Earlier this year, President Trump pulled the U.S. out of the Paris climate accord, and the President's 2018 budget proposal singled out climate change research programs for elimination.